antistereov/server-config/README.md

 # Server Config

 This README serves as a guide for setting up your own server with useful tools.
-The starting point is a usable server with root access.
+The starting point is a server with root access.
 An operating system does not need to be installed yet.
-This configuration is opinionated.
-Please check out the [Remark](#remark).

 If your server does not have Docker installed, if you need help setting up DNS records or, if your server is even missing an OS, start [here](#prerequisites).